Penrose-Library/PenroseLibrary-Web/content/announcement.md

-Per Whitman College's Covid-19 policies, the library is only open to people that have swipe access with a Whitman ID
+Both the library and archives are only open to current faculty, students, and staff because of local health conditions.
+Swipe access with a Whitman ID required.